pingcap/docs/sql-statements/sql-statement-backup.md

 Use `RATE_LIMIT` to limit the average upload speed per TiKV node to reduce network bandwidth.

-Before backup is completed, `BACKUP` would perform a checksum against the data on the cluster to verify correctness.
+Before the backup is completed, `BACKUP` would perform a checksum against the data on the cluster to verify correctness.

-Use `CHECKSUM` to disable the check if you are confident that this is unnecessary.
+You can use the `CHECKSUM` parameter to disable the check if you are confident that this verification is unnecessary.

-Use `CONCURRENCY` to specify the number of concurrent tasks BR can execute for backing up tables and indices.
+To specify the number of concurrent tasks that BR can execute for backing up tables and indices, use the `CONCURRENCY` parameter.
 This parameter controls the thread pool size within BR, optimizing the performance and efficiency of backup operations.

 One task represents one table range or one index range, according to the backup schemas.
 For one table with one index, two tasks are used to back up this table.
 The default value of `CONCURRENCY` is 4.
 If you need to back up lots of tables or indices, increase its value.